MMACS11DC1-2025/class-exercises-a-gogna123/6.7/README.md

 # Day 7 Plan:
 1. Add self rubric evaluation to the folder.
 2. Add screenshots of testing outputs.
-3. Review all code from main.py and readme.md to make sure that everything is done in the project.md
+3. Review all code from main.py and readme.md to make sure that everything is done in the project.md.

+# Day 7:
+Today is the final day of the project.
+I had alot of fun using my ideas and implementing them!
+1. I added test cases screenshots in the "6.7" folder.
+2. I added a self evaluation in the "6.7" folder.